 So How Does GSX Work in FSX

 In a typical scenario, after the aircraft has landed, the pilot begins the process by bringing up a menu via an assigned hotkey.
 The menu lists some parking spot options available at that particular airport.
-If the airport is equipped with advanced parking systems, then the menu will display the gate numbers as well as those which have the advanced parking (and it’s type) for each gate.
+If the terminal has advanced parking systems, then the list will display the gate numbers as well as those which have the advanced parking (and it’s typed) for each gate.

 About the Follow me Car

 After you call the follow me car, be sure to allow a little time for it to arrive, it does not simply pop up.
 As in the real world, the car will be despatched, and drive to your location.
 The same thing applies for the other vehicles, the passenger bus, catering vehicle and fuel truck all need to drive to you (normally a few minutes).

 I think this adds to the realism that this add-on provides, vehicles do not just pop up in front of you in real life!
 The vehicle will display some status indicators which indicate what you need to do as you follow the car.
 For example; “follow me,” “slow down,” “wait,” “stop” or it may display arrows to indicate the direction of a turn.

 Upon your arrival at the allocated parking spot, the required services such as a Marshaller or if it’s an advanced docking gate, will be waiting to receive your aircraft, the nice touch is they will be in the livery of that airport’s Handling Company.

 If there is no Docking system, then the system will provide a Marshaller, who will guide your aircraft into position along both its lateral and longitudinal axes.
 The Marshaller will use standard gestures to guide the pilot as required; these gestures are available for reference in the GSX manual provided.
 After the parking procedure is complete, you will see an indication of how well you did on the screen.